JD Admission Requirements

 Enrolling at Loyola Law

 All new students must complete and return Loyola University’s Medical History Questionnaire to the Office of Student Health Service prior to registration.
 New Loyola University students must also present proof of required (MMR, PPD, Tetanus, Bacterial Meningitis, and Covid-19) immunizations.
 Students may apply to the University to be exempted from these requirements.
+All full-time domestic students and international students are required to have health insurance.

 Policy on Sex Discrimination